-► To configure client launch settings:
+To configure client launch settings:

 - 1. Click Tools > Options.
 The Options dialog appears. - 2.
-Click on the Client Launch Settings tab. - To configure the target window settings: - a.
-Select 'Standard sized to target Resolution' to open the window using the target's current resolution.
-If the target resolution is greater than the client resolution, the target window covers as much screen area as possible and scroll bars are added (if needed). - b.
-Select 'Full Screen' to open the target window in full screen mode. - To configure the monitor on which the target viewer is launched: - a.
-Select 'Monitor Client Was Launched From' if you want the target viewer to be launched using the same display as the application that is being used on the client (for example, a web browser or applet). - Use 'Select From Detected Monitors' to select from a list of monitors that are currently detected by the application.
-If a previously selected monitor is no longer detected, 'Currently Selected Monitor Not Detected' is displayed. - To configure additional launch settings: - a.
-Select 'Enable Single Cursor Mode' to enable single mouse mode as the default mouse mode when the server is accessed. - b.
-Select 'Enable Scale Video' to automatically scale the display on the target server when it is accessed.
+Click on the Client Launch Settings tab. - To configure the target window settings: - Select 'Standard sized to target Resolution' to open the window using the target's current resolution.
+If the target resolution is greater than the client resolution, the target window covers as much screen area as possible and scroll bars are added (if needed). - Select 'Full Screen' to open the target window in full screen mode. - To configure the monitor on which the target viewer is launched: - Select 'Monitor Client Was Launched From' if you want the target viewer to be launched using the same display as the application that is being used on the client (for example, a web browser or applet). - Use 'Select From Detected Monitors' to select from a list of monitors that are currently detected by the application.
+If a previously selected monitor is no longer detected, 'Currently Selected Monitor Not Detected' is displayed. - To configure cursor shape: - Select Default arrow, Dot, Crosshair, or Transparent to set the cursor shape for all sessions.
+Use the Mouse menu to change the cursor shape during a session. - To configure additional launch settings:

-- c.
-Select 'Pin Menu Toolbar' if you want the toolbar to remain visible on the target when it is in Full Screen mode.
-By default, while the target is in Full Screen mode, the menu is only visible when you hover your mouse along the top of the screen. - d.
-Always Show Tool Bar and Always Show Status Bar are per-user settings that are stored in the computer you are accessing the client from, so if you use a different computer, the setting may be different.
-Select to keep tool bar and status bar visible as default, deselect to keep tool bar and status bar hidden as default. - 3.
-Click OK.
+- Select 'Enable Single Cursor Mode' to enable single mouse mode as the default mouse mode when the server is accessed. - Select 'Enable Scale Video' to automatically scale the display on the target server when it is accessed. - Select 'Pin Menu Toolbar' if you want the toolbar to remain visible on the target when it is in Full Screen mode.
+By default, while the target is in Full Screen mode, the menu is only visible when you hover your mouse along the top of the screen. - Always Show Tool Bar and Always Show Status Bar are per-user settings that are stored in the computer you are accessing the client from, so if you use a different computer, the setting may be different.
+Select to keep tool bar and status bar visible as default, deselect to keep tool bar and status bar hidden as default.